datacarpentry/semester-biology/exercises/Database-control-importing-tables-Access.md

 import errors.
-If it was me I'd take are careful look `hft` and `wgt` (which are weights and hindfoot lenths and should therefore be numbers) and at `tag`, either by opening the file in Excel or by checking the portion of the table from the [Databases 1 problem](databases-1-problem) to see what might be an issue.
+If it was me I'd take are careful look `hft` and `wgt` (which are weights and hindfoot lenths and should therefore be numbers) and at `tag`, either by opening the file in Excel or by checking the portion of the table from the [Creating Tables problem]({{ site.baseurl }}/exercises/Database-control-creating-tables-Access) to see what might be an issue.
 When you're finished click `Next`

 ​j.
 Select `Choose my own primary key`, choose `recordID`, and click